silverbulletmd/silverbullet/docs/API/space.md

 The Space API provides functions for interacting with pages, documents, and files in the space.

 <!--#lua spacelua.renderApiDocumentation("space") -->
+## space.createRevisionSnapshot

+`space.createRevisionSnapshot()`

+Commits everything outstanding as a revision now, rather than waiting for the automatic commit.
+False if there was nothing to commit.

 ## space.deleteDocument

 `space.deleteDocument(name)`